aws-samples/aws-serverless-airline-booking/docs/decision_log.md

 [As we have recently open sourced Lambda Powertools](https://aws.amazon.com/blogs/opensource/simplifying-serverless-best-practices-with-lambda-powertools/) originally created in this project as a shared lib, we have now replaced the log-processing stack with Powertools Metrics utility.

 **This reduces deployment time by 2m per build, and our metrics cost by approximately 90 USD per month.**

+## 2020-07-24

+### Introduce Lambda Layers for shared deps

+#### What

+Shared dependencies that are used by more than one service within the project are now bundled as a Lambda Layer - This includes `Lambda Powertools`, `requests`, `boto3`, and a custom `process_booking` middleware.

+#### Why

+We fully migrated from the [original powertools](https://github.com/aws-samples/aws-serverless-airline-booking/commits/develop/src/backend/shared/lambda_python_powertools) to the [now public OSS version](https://github.com/awslabs/aws-lambda-powertools-python).

+As part of this process, we ported custom logic for processing booking information as part of our ProcessBooking State Machine into a custom Powertools middleware.

+**This reduces nearly 4 minutes from our total deployment time improving developer productivity, and reducing a shy four cents per build**